Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/object-pooling.md

     }
 ```

 Once your implementation is registered, Netcode will use your implementation's `Instantiate` and `Destroy` methods in place of the default spawn handlers for the `NetworkObject` prefab you specify during the registration process.
-Your NetworkObject prefab is uniquely identified by its `GlobalObjectIdHash` value.
-Because a Server (or host) controls the spawning and despawning of NetworkObjects, the instantiate method will not be invoked.
+Your `NetworkObject` prefab is uniquely identified by its `GlobalObjectIdHash` value.
+Because a Server (or host) controls the spawning and despawning of `NetworkObject`s, the instantiate method will not be invoked.
 All clients (excluding a Host) will have the `Instantiate` method invoked if the `INetworkPrefabInstanceHandler` implementation is registered with `NetworkPrefabHanlder` (`NetworkManager.PrefabHandler`) and a Host or Server spawns the registered/associated `NetworkObject` that is uniquely identified by its `GlobalObjectIdHash` value.

 ## Basic Pooling Example